Cribbin/self-driving-car-engineer-nanodegree-3/writeup.md

 | Yield					| Yield											|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+Compare this to the test set accuracy of 93.8%.
+I'd say this is similar enough, as there are only 5 images to classify (meaning, it can't get any more finegrained than intervals of 20%).

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)